-6 reasons why backing up Office 365 is critical

-As a robust and highly capable Software as a Service (SaaS) platform, Microsoft Office 365 fits the needs of many organizations perfectly.
-Office 365 provides application Availability and uptime to ensure your users never skip a beat, but an Office 365 backup can protect you against many other security threats.
+"For all cloud deployment types, you own your data and identities." - Microsoft Documentation 7 reasons why backing up Microsoft 365 is critical As a robust and highly capable Software as a Service (SaaS) platform, Microsoft 365 fits the needs of many organizations perfectly.
+Microsoft 365 provides application Availability and uptime to ensure your users never skip a beat, but a Microsoft 365 backup can protect you against many other security threats.
 You or your boss might be thinking, "The recycle bin is probably good enough."
 This is where many people get it wrong.
-The average length of time from data compromise to discovery is over 140 days 1.
+The average length of time from data compromise to discovery is over 140 days.
 A shockingly large gap.
 The likelihood is high that you won't notice something is missing or gone until it's too late for the recycle bin.

-By talking with hundreds of IT professionals across the globe who have migrated to Office 365, six vulnerabilities in data protection rise to the top:
+By talking with hundreds of IT professionals across the globe who have migrated to Microsoft 365, seven vulnerabilities in data protection rise to the top: